camunda-consulting/messaging-example/README.md

 ![collaboration](docs/collaboration.png)

-Both processes run in a spring-boot application build with the [camunda-spring-boot-starter](https://docs.camunda.org/manual/7.8/user-guide/spring-boot-integration/).
+Each process runs in it's own spring-boot application build with the [camunda-spring-boot-starter](https://docs.camunda.org/manual/7.8/user-guide/spring-boot-integration/).

 Both engine communicates via REST Api to send messages.
 In this special case, there is no message conversion needed, as both know their partner.
 See [the rest api](https://docs.camunda.org/manual/7.8/reference/rest/message/post-message/) for details how to send a message.
 The correlation is done with the business key here.

 This rest call can be easly implemented in a spring-boot application.
 The http client implementation comes with the dependency to spring-web and is easy to code in a [deletegate class](customer/src/main/java/com/camunda/consulting/customer/SendMessageRest.java).
-The overhead to get the IP address of the partner is done to run the example in a docker environment as well.
+The overhead to get the IP address of the partner is done to run the example in a docker environment as well ([see below](#run-the-example-on-docker)).

 To get some traffic on the orders, the customer uses an [order simulator](customer/src/main/java/com/camunda/consulting/customer/OrderSimulator.java), which is a [scheduled bean](https://spring.io/guides/gs/scheduling-tasks/), to send a new order every five seconds.